lexieburby/test-payment-cards/readme.md

 The following cards are for [Monetico](https://www.monetico-paiement.fr/).
 See their [test card page](https://www.monetico-paiement.fr/fr/piloter-suivre/parametrage/environnement-de-test.html) for more details.

-The card numbers below can be used for testing..
+The card numbers below can be used for testing.

 Card Type | Card Number      | 3DS | Successful Authorisation
 :---------|:-----------------|:----|:------------------------